July 1, 2016 – June 30, 2019

 c) A faculty member who has a tenured appointment (grant) may, with the agreement of the University, be given a full-time or part-time appointment without term.

-d) A faculty member holding a term appointment with review or a tenured appointment (grant) and supported by non-university funds in whole or in part shall, subject to funds being available, be given a minimum notice of one year if the appointment is to be terminated as a result of the termination of the non-university funds from which the member’s salary is paid.
+d) A faculty member holding a pre-tenure appointment or a tenured appointment (grant) and supported by non-university funds in whole or in part shall, subject to funds being available, be given a minimum notice of one year if the appointment is to be terminated as a result of the termination of the non-university funds from which the member’s salary is paid.

 e) If an appointment supported by non-university funds in whole or in part is not to be renewed or is to be terminated for any reason other than the termination of non-university funds, the criteria and procedures applicable to appointments funded solely by the University shall govern.

-For post-tenure promotion reviews, the following will apply:
+For reviews for promotion for Tenured Faculty, the following will apply:

-f) If a review is conducted, a review will not be conducted in the following year.
+d) If an optional review is conducted past the point of obtaining referee letters, a review will not be conducted in the following year.

 “Disciplinary measure” means the imposition of a penalty such as a warning or formal reprimand other than termination of appointment or suspension, but does not include an oral or written comment on performance unless that comment is accompanied by a warning or reprimand, and does not include a measure taken under regulations approved by the Board of Governors or the Senate covering such matters as parking or use of the library;